tomlouismurphy/guillotine/README.md

 People may be particularly confused by the mechanisms in the game that award bonus points for specific classes of noble or remove collected nobles from one's total score.
 A movelog could be useful to track through score or property changes.

 This is a game where the rules are likely possible enough for kids to play, but it might not be ideal from a thematic perspective - guillotines and the like.
-A reskin where nobody dies, as much as I would be grumpy about making it, might be desirable.
+Might need a reskin that plays down the death.

+Sometimes people are bad at math.
+Action cards that move nobles ahead 3 or 4 places in the line might be miscalculated by the player, so they'll need confirmation of the place where the card will be going.